bmansk8/guitar-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## AWS Amplify
-this project is hosted on aws amplify. click [here](https://master.d3l8o45biaqq60.amplifyapp.com/) to see it running!

 ## Utilities used

 HTML, CSS, JavaScript, fontAwesome, eslint, react router, and react bootstrap.<br />